sinneduy/desk-sailthru-summary/README.md

 3) update host in desk()

-4) consider using the sailthrutemplate provided in Sailthru - averages time to open for each user as well as removes closed cases from the summary
+4) consider using sailthrutemplate in Sailthru - averages time to open for each user and removes closed cases from the summary in zephyr